yy3488/b9122/assignment3-afternoon/README.md

 Also complete the function `parse_csv_recursive_wrapper()`.
 It should only check for edge cases, then it should call the recursive function (the "wrapper" function is called so because it wraps around the recursive function).

+The wrapper function should check for the edge case where the argument is not a string.

 ### Reading from a file

 Complete the function `read_csv()` that takes as argument a filepath and returns a list of lists with the contents of the file.

 You should check that the filepath exists with `import os` and `os.path.exists()`.
 If you don't know how to read files, check the Jupyter notebook called `Review` in lecture 6.
 The function should have no other doc-tests because we can't assume that a file exists on the computer running the system.

 The function should call the recursive function.
 You should ignore empty lines.
+This function should also check for the edge case where the filepath in the argument is missing.